-Drugs and Vaccines:
+Drugs and vaccines:

-A primary care doctor and pharmacist can provide information on all prescription and nonprescription drugs.
-Knowing the brand and generic name of all drugs taken; each drug's purpose; the length of time each drug is to be taken; and what activities, foods, drinks, and other drugs are to be avoided while taking a drug can help older adults avoid problems.
-Older adults should bring all of their drugs, both prescription and nonprescription, to their doctor appointments so that they can be reviewed with their doctor.
+A primary care doctor, nurse practitioner, and pharmacist can provide information on all prescription and nonprescription drugs.
+Knowing the brand and generic name of all drugs taken, each drug's purpose, the length of time each drug is to be taken, and the activities, foods, drinks, and other drugs to be avoided while taking a drug can help older adults avoid problems.
+Older adults should bring all of their drugs, both prescription and nonprescription, to their doctor appointments so that these drugs can be reviewed with their doctor.

-Last full review/revision September 2007 by James T. Pacala, MD, MS
+Last full review/revision February 2014 by James T. Pacala, MD, MS